From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms: Introduction

-In \Cref{sec:many_dissimilarities}, we illustrate the generality of our approach by evaluating the worst-case performance of various subclasses of Weighted ERM policies when samples have a dissimilarity which degrades linearly over time.
+Beyond these key insights, we illustrate in \Cref{sec:many_dissimilarities} the generality of our approach by evaluating the worst-case performance of various subclasses of Weighted ERM policies when sample dissimilarity degrades linearly over time.
 This setting models an important special case of our framework in which the outcome distributions drift over time.
 We observe in this case that the effective sample size is even smaller than the one obtained when all past samples have the same dissimilarity.

-All in all, the present paper develops new theory and insights for data-driven decision-making.
-These highlight that earlier theoretical results, while powerful given their generality, are insufficient to capture the actual performance of data-driven algorithms in specific applications.
-Our problem-specific results for the central class of contextual newsvendor problems also sheds light on the value of data of different size and level of relevance, and the associated achievable performance.
+Finally, we examine numerically the robustness of our insights beyond the worst-case setting.
+In \Cref{sec:beyond_worst_case}, we evaluate the performance of Weighted ERM policies on instances that are non-Bernoulli and where the distribution remains fixed as the sample size varies.
+Our results show that the key insights from the worst-case analysis remain broadly applicable even in these fixed-instance settings.

+In summary, our paper provides new theoretical insights into data-driven decision-making, highlighting the limitations of general-purpose bounds and demonstrating the practical value of tailored analyses for understanding achievable performance as a function of data relevance and data size.